 Selects the number of worker threads to use during the computation.
 This control is useful in increasing computation speed on computers with multiple shared-memory processors.
 FlexPDE does not support clusters.
 The maximum number of threads for a script is 24, but increasing the thread count doesn't always increase computation speed.
-See "Using Multiple Processors" [144] for more information.
-The default selection can be changed in the General Settings [29] tab of the Preferences Window [29].
+See "Using Multiple Processors" for more information.
+The default selection can be changed in the General Settings about 154 for more information.